SAP-samples/cloud-sdk-team-calendar/exercises/02-generate-odata-clients.md

 Once this is completed you should find your generated OData clients in the [`src/generated`](../src/generated/).
 We will use this code for OData requests to SAP S/4HANA and SAP SuccessFactors.

-### Under the food: What does the script actually do?
+### Under the hood: What does the script actually do?

 The script runs the following command: